 Features: Birding — Lake — River/Creek — Views — Waterfall — Wildflowers

 Dogs: No Dogs

 During the Great Walk season, which runs from late-October to late-April, hut bookings are required.
 In-season the huts are equipped with gas cooking stoves and are staffed by a ranger.
 Huts are first-come first-served during the off-season, and there are no cookstoves or rangers and winter toilets are used.

-This is a one-way walk that can be tramped in either direction.
+This is a point to point track that can be done in either direction.
 Numerous public transport and vehicle relocation options exist to aid with logistics at the end of the route.

 The track has many rocky and technical sections but if you are fit enough can be run in its entirety.
 It is the route of the annual Routeburn Classic race usually held in late April (direction run is from the Divide to Routeburn Shelter).

 The Routeburn Track can be done in either direction and is typically completed over three days using the Routeburn Falls and Lake Mackenzie Huts.
 The direction described here, from Routeburn Shelter (near Queenstown) to The Divide (near Te Anau) is slightly more popular.